misbacheulkar/SpringBootAngular/README.md

-# SpringBootAngular with Unit Testing,Integration and UI in AngularJs
+# SpringBootAngular with Unit,Integration Testing and UI in AngularJs